Keyword marketing

 It kind of makes you wanna go out and climb a tree, doesn't it?!

-may not be able to read this if they were typed any smaller (at your age?
+PS - The big letters are because your eyes may not be able to read this if they were typed any smaller (at your age?
 Duh!).